5afe/safe-core-protocol-specs/modules/README.md

     /**
      * @param domain bytes32 containing the domain for which Signature Validator contract should be used
      * @param signatureValidatorContract Address of the Signature Validator Contract implementing ISafeProtocol712SignatureValidator interface
+     */
+    function setSignatureValidator(bytes32 domain, address signatureValidatorContract) external;

+    /**
-     * @return address Address of the Signature Validator Contract */ function setSignatureValidator(bytes32 domain, address signatureValidatorContract) external;
+     * @param signatureValidatorHooksContract Address of the contract to be used as Hooks for Signature Validator implementing ISignatureValidatorHook interface
+     */
+    function setSignatureValidatorHooks(address signatureValidatorHooksContract) external;
 }
 ```